 - Send a copy of your invoice(s) to the factor

-Client submits a copy of freight bill to the trucking factoring company for verification
+The client submits a copy of the freight bill to the trucking factoring company for verification

 - Get paid up to 98% of the invoice’s value

 The factoring company advances the client a percentage of the invoice’s value within 24 hours